-This cute little TV stand is only $32 and doesn’t require any tools to put together!
+This cute little TV stand is super cheap and doesn’t require any tools to put together!

 132. HDMI Cord

-That said, there are tons of places on every campus to print, so you can definitely survive college without your own printer.
+That said, there are many places on every campus to print, so you can survive college without your own printer.

 134. Printer Ink

 If you’re bringing a printer, definitely get a lot of extra printer ink.
 You don’t want to run out halfway through printing an important paper!

 Same goes for printer paper.
 Stock up so you don’t run out at a crucial moment!